Jorge Soler Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.63).
+- The Nationals have a 4.64 team ERA that ranks 25th across all league pitching staffs.

-- Nationals pitchers combine to allow 93 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- Nationals pitchers combine to rank 25th in baseball in home runs surrendered (93 total, 1.3 per game).

-- Irvin makes the start for the Nationals, his eighth of the season.
-He is 1-3 with a 6.10 ERA and 23 strikeouts in 31 2/3 innings pitched.
+- Corbin (4-7) gets the starting nod for the Nationals in his 15th start of the season.
+He has a 4.81 ERA in 78 2/3 innings pitched, with 51 strikeouts.

-- In his last appearance on Tuesday, June 6 against the Arizona Diamondbacks, the righty went four innings, allowing four earned runs while surrendering five hits.
+- In his last appearance on Wednesday, the left-hander threw five innings against the Houston Astros, giving up two earned runs while surrendering four hits.

-- The 26-year-old has put together a 6.10 ERA and 6.7 strikeouts per nine innings across seven games this season, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.